 Jeffs, T. (2001) “Something to give and much to learn”: Settlements and youth work’, in R. Gilchrist and T. Jells (eds.)
 Settlements, Social change and Community Action, London: Jessica Kingsley.

-Jeffs, T. and Smith, M. K. (2001) ‘Social exclusion, joined-up thinking and individualization – new labour’s connexions strategy’ the encyclopedia of informal education, http://www.infed.org/personaladvisers/connexions_strategy.htm.
+Jeffs, T. and Smith, M. K. (2001) ‘Social exclusion, joined-up thinking and individualization – new labour’s connexions strategy’ The encyclopedia of pedagogy and informal education, http://www.infed.org/personaladvisers/connexions_strategy.htm.

 Jeffs, T. and Smith, M. K. (2002) ‘Individualization and youth work’, Youth and Policy 76: 39-65.